wp-plugins/modal-dialog/readme.txt

 == Changelog ==

+= 1.2.3 =
+* Added button to easily delete all cookies for a site from admin panel to facilitate testing

 = 1.2.2 =
 * Fixed code to get Modal Dialog only to show on specific pages or posts